Daniel-KM/Omeka-S-module-Verovio/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

-The module uses an external js library [Verovio], so use the release zip to install it, or use and init the source.
-Furthermore, it is recommended to install the module [Next] (see below).
+The module uses an external library [Verovio], so use the release zip to install it, or use and init the source.

+Furthermore, it is recommended to install the module [XML Viewer] or [Bulk Edit] to get the right media types (see below).

 * From the zip

 Download the last release [Verovio.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development: